learn-co-curriculum/angular-http-interceptors-readme/README.md

 (NotificationService will be a custom service that we have made, alerting the user when we call `.showError`)

 It's that simple, whilst also being incredibly awesome + powerful!

+<p class='util--hide'>View <a href='https://learn.co/lessons/angular-http-interceptors-readme'>HTTP Interceptors</a> on Learn.co and start learning to code for free.</p>